grafana/jsonnet-libs/harbor-mixin/README.md

 - HarborHighErrorRate

 ## Harbor Dashboard Overview
-Harbor dashbaord provides details on the overall status of the Harbor repository including the details about each project and artifcats.
-The dashboard includes visualizations for Harbor's Components metrics, along with key visualiozation like number of project, images, pulled images etc.
+Harbor dashboard provides details on the overall status of the Harbor repository including the details about each project and artifacts.
+The dashboard includes visualizations for Harbor's Components metrics, along with key visualization like number of project, images, pulled images etc.

 #TODO screenshots